Treatment for migraines

 The visual portion of an ocular migraine typically lasts less than 60 minutes, so most people don’t need treatment for ocular migraines.
 It’s best to stop your actions and rest your eyes until your vision returns to normal.
 If you have a headache, take a pain reliever your doctor recommends.

-If you only have vision loss in one eye, it could be due to a serious condition unrelated to migraines.
+If you only have vision loss in one eye, it could be due to a severe condition unrelated to migraines.
 Get medical help right away.

-However, if these symptoms continue, medications are available for treating ocular migraines.
-Listed below are the medications for the treatment of ocular migraine
+However, medications are available for treating ocular migraines if these symptoms continue.
+Listed below are the medicines for the treatment of ocular migraine

-- CGRP inhibitors, including eptinezumab (Vyepti), erenumab (Aimovig), fremanezumab (Ajovy), galcanezumab (Emgality)
+• CGRP inhibitors, including eptinezumab (Vyepti), erenumab (Aimovig), fremanezumab (Ajovy), and galcanezumab (Emgality),

-Natural Migraine Remedies – effective and safe treatment for migraines
+Natural Migraine Remedies: An effective and safe treatment for migraines

 Not all headache or migraine attacks are preventable, but regular use of these home remedies can improve your quality of life.